Tom Okker: Davis Cup

 Between 1964 and 1981, Okker represented the Netherlands in the Davis Cup, playing in 13 ties and accumulating a 15–20 win–loss record.

 Maccabiah Games

 In 1965, Okker won both the singles and the mixed doubles titles at the 1965 Maccabiah Games in Israel.
 This event is open to all Israelis and to non-Israeli Jews.

 Style of play

 He was among the first players of his era to hit the ball with heavy topspin.

 Halls of Fame

 Okker was inducted into the International Jewish Sports Hall of Fame in 2003.

 He was nominated for consideration in 2018, but not inducted into the International Tennis Hall of Fame.

 Personal life

+Okker and his wife Anna-Marie have three children together.
 Since the mid-1980s Okker has been involved in art and was a founding partner in the Jaski art gallery in Amsterdam, specializing in works of the CoBrA movement.
 In 2005, he founded art gallery Tom Okker Art bv in Hazerswoude-Dorp, Netherlands, where he now lives.